 - Be willing to come to the table fully open and engaged.
 Candidates need to be fully present and authentic, to share personal perspectives, and to listen to differing points of view with an open mind and heart.

-We ask your assistance in identifying outstanding individuals for our NextGen Fellowship.
+We ask your assistance in identifying outstanding individuals for our Pahara-NextGen Fellowship.
 Individuals may not submit an unsolicited application; they must be nominated by leaders in the field.

 Nominators are asked to complete the online form found on the following pages (basic information about you and your nominee).
-The priority deadline for our annual call for nominations was April 24, 2017.
-We do accept and review nominations on a rolling basis throughout the year and candidates nominated after the deadline may be considered in either the current or next cycle.
-However, strongest consideration will go to those nominated by the annual deadline.
+We accept and review nominations on a rolling basis throughout the year.
 Please use the link below to submit a nomination.
 You may contact us at firstname.lastname@example.org with any questions.

 Want to submit a Pahara-Aspen Fellows nomination instead?
 Click here.